Due to the issues students are experiencing with the Common Application, Boston University is extending its Early Decision deadline to November 15.

-The College of Fine Arts requires a portfolio or an audition as part of its application.
+Students applying to The College of Fine Arts must submit a portfolio or audition for consideration.
 Visit the College of Fine Arts website for more information.

-Interviews are not required for admission with the following exceptions:
+Interviews are not a required component of our admission review, with the following exceptions:

-- Selected finalists for our Accelerated Medical and Dental Programs will be invited to Boston University for a required interview.
+- Selected finalists for our Accelerated Medical and Dental Programs must participate in an interview at Boston University.